Local Wallet

 | Ethereum | m/44'/60'/0'/0/{0–9} |

 All 10 addresses belong to the same seed phrase.
-You can switch between them freely — each has its own independent balance.
+You can switch between them freely, and each address has its own independent balance, history, and network resources.

 Switching Between HD Addresses